February 27, 2023 •Andrew Nikolai

 Let’s use an example to illustrate.

-A privately-held company creates an employee trust to purchase $10 million in equity for an employee stock ownership plan.
-To complete the transaction, the sponsor company loans $10 million to the ESOP trust.
+A privately-held company creates an ESOP trust to purchase $10 million in equity.
+To complete the transaction, the sponsor company loans $10 million to the trust.

 Over the next 15 years, the sponsor will make annual contributions and/or dividend payments to the plan.
 With each contribution, a pro-rata portion of the ESOP's shares is allocated to employees.
 Immediately following a contribution, the plan will return that cash to the company as a partial loan repayment on the $10 million.

 This roundtrip ledger entry creates a non-cash tax deduction for the company, much like a depreciation expense.
-Those funds are ultimately used to pay down the second portion of ESOP financing, also known as the “external loan.”
+Those funds are ultimately used to pay down the second portion of transaction financing, also known as the “external ESOP loan.”

 External ESOP Loans

-To pay selling shareholders for their equity, an employee stock ownership plan's sponsor will secure external financing on the employee trust’s behalf.
+To pay selling shareholders for their equity, a plan's sponsor will secure external financing on the employee trust’s behalf.
 This can take the form of seller notes, third-party loans, or a combination of the two.
 There are considerable differences between these lending options, each with their own pros and cons.

 Issued directly by a company to a selling shareholder, seller notes offer a low-cost ESOP financing option.
 Sellers are paid gradually, with interest, but at rates typically lower than those offered by third-party lenders.

 Debt-averse companies often gravitate to seller financing, due to their close association with the lender and the relative flexibility of payment terms.
 Still, there’s a downside for selling shareholders: a seller note generally does not deliver cash up-front.
 As a result, sellers assume greater personal risk in terms of wealth diversification.